AGE AND AGING

 CONFERENCES

-In October 1996 the Dutch organisationsl hosted a conference on Dutch Care in Australia, covering all aspects.
-Aim is to exchange ideas, experiences and to promote cooperation.
+Dutch Care in Australia, covering all aspects.
+Aim is to exchange ideas, experiences and to promote

 Details from Annelies Zeissink, P.O.
 Box 235, Ashgrove 4060.